talkdeepak/staticdocker/README.md

-# static website with Jenkins Docker and Kubernetes
+# Udacity Capstone Project with Jenkins,Dockers, dockerHub and Kubernetes
-Jenkins Docker and Kubernetes project udacity

 Deployed web page is available at : http://afb1284bc8e4448ee875232611298232-932320554.us-west-2.elb.amazonaws.com:8000/

+Infrastructure is build on aws.
+This includes Kubernetes cluster.

 #Following are the tools used :